CNR BARRY-HERTZOG & NAPIER

 The Moolman Group partnered with Jonker Evolution and Group 44 and embarked on this exciting development to restore this iconic site to its former glory.
 Group 44 have extensive experience with redeveloping Victoria Yards and 44 on Stanley, which is only 400m away from Rand Steam.
 The design in the centre will have a creative take on the history behind it.
 Be on the lookout for hidden history with some of the bricks from the original buildings featuring on the new walls.
 The stairs in the restored water tower is also made from the reclaimed wood sourced from the original structures.
 The water features, reminiscent of the Gas Works Spruit along which washing took place, have also been built using stones from the original buildings.

-Rand Steam will be a great alternative to your typical shopping centre and will be distinctly different from some of the competitors in the area.
-The centre will be anchored by Pick n Pay, Woolworths Food and Clicks.
-Due to the authenticity of the development, the tenant mix includes carefully curated, bespoke type stores, these includes Candice Berman Gallery, ReTrend, Hers, His & Home, Bonafide Barbers, Famke Jewellery Design and Manufacturing, August Clothing, Rain, Exclusive Leather, Fabricate, Tapenade and Friends and Nap Living.
-The restored water tower will also be home to Six Kings.
-Everyday convenience will be offered by the likes of Sorbet, Delux Laser & Spa, Hijabella Hair Studio, LookIn Eyecare Specialists, Executailors Dry-cleaning and About Cats & Dogs.
+Rand Steam is a great alternative to your typical shopping centre and is distinctly different from some of the competitors in the area.
+The centre is anchored by Pick n Pay, Woolworths Food and Clicks.
+Due to the authenticity of the development, the tenant mix includes carefully curated, bespoke type stores, these includes Candice Berman Gallery, Re-Trend, Nap Living Rialheim, Rain and Tapenade and Friends.
+The restored water tower homes Soul Souvlaki.
+Everyday convenience will be offered by the likes of Sorbet, Hijabella Hair Studio, Republk Barbier, LOOKIN Eyecare Specialists and About Cats & Dogs.